Project-MONAI/MONAI/docs/source/highlights.md

 For more details, please check out the tutorial: [integrate 3rd party transforms into MONAI program](https://github.com/Project-MONAI/tutorials/blob/master/modules/integrate_3rd_party_transforms.ipynb).

 ### 10. IO factory for medical image formats
 Many popular image formats exist in the medical domain, and they are quite different with rich metadata information.
-To easily handle different medical image formats in the same pipeline, [MONAI provides `LoadImage` transform](https://github.com/Project-MONAI/tutorials/blob/master/modules/load_medical_images.ipynb), which can automatically choose image readers based on the supported suffixes and in below priority order:
+To easily handle different medical image formats in the same pipeline, [MONAI provides `LoadImage` transform](https://github.com/Project-MONAI/tutorials/blob/master/modules/load_medical_images.ipynb), which can automatically choose image readers based on the supported suffixes and in the following priority order:
 - User-specified reader at runtime when calling this loader.
 - Registered readers from the latest to the first in the list.
 - Default readers: (nii, nii.gz -> NibabelReader), (png, jpg, bmp -> PILReader), (npz, npy -> NumpyReader), (others -> ITKReader).

-The `ImageReader` API is quite straightforward, users can easily extend it for their own customized image readers.
+The `ImageReader` API is quite straightforward, users can easily extend it for their customized image readers.

 With these pre-defined image readers, MONAI can load images in formats: `NIfTI`, `DICOM`, `PNG`, `JPG`, `BMP`, `NPY/NPZ`, etc.